open62541/open62541/doc/building.rst

 **UA_ENABLE_GDS_CM (EXPERIMENTAL)**
    Enable Certificate Manager which is an additional part of the Global Discovery Server.
    This is a new feature and currently marked as EXPERIMENTAL.
-(GnuTLS required)
+(GnuTLS required) **UA_ENABLE_GDS_CLIENT (EXPERIMENTAL)**
+   Enable functions to access the Global Discovery Server.
+   This is a new feature and currently marked as EXPERIMENTAL.

 **UA_NAMESPACE_ZERO**